dreimannzelt/flowdock-rails/README.md

 ## TODO

 1. Spec, specs, specs, specs!
+2. Asynchronous and background job options
-2. Option for enabling/disabling specific events (create/update)
+3. Option for enabling/disabling specific events (create/update)
-3. Option for notification of deletion
+4 Option for notification of deletion
-4. Better documentation on how to override the content for the notifications
+5. Better documentation on how to override the content for the notifications

 ## Contributing